-The process server receives replication data from protected machines, and optimizes it with caching, compression, and encryption.
-Then it sends the data to Azure.
-The process server machine should have sufficient resources to perform these tasks.
+The process server receives replication data from protected machines.
+The process server optimizes data by using caching, compression, and encryption.
+Then, the process server sends the data to Azure.
+The process server machine must have sufficient resources to perform these tasks.

 The process server uses a disk-based cache.
-Use a separate cache disk of 600 GB or more to handle data changes stored in the event of a network bottleneck or outage.
+Use a separate cache disk of 600 GB or more to handle data changes that are stored if a network bottleneck or outage occurs.

 |CPU||Memory||Cache disk size||Data change rate||Protected machines|

-- Each source machine is configured with 3 disks of 100 GB each.
+- Each source machine has three disks of 100 GB each.

-- We used benchmarking storage of 8 SAS drives of 10 K RPM, with RAID 10, for cache disk measurements.
+- We used benchmarking storage of eight shared access signature drives of 10 K RPM with RAID 10 for cache disk measurements.

 Size recommendations for the process server

-If you need to protect more than 200 machines, or the daily change rate is greater than 2 TB, you can add process servers to handle the replication load.
+The process server is the component that handles data replication in Azure Site Recovery.
+If the daily change rate is greater than 2 TB, you must add scale-out process servers to handle the replication load.
 To scale out, you can:

-- Increase the number of configuration servers.
-For example, you can protect up to 400 machines with two configuration servers.
+- Increase the number of configuration servers by deploying by using an OVF template.
+For example, you can protect up to 400 machines by using two configuration servers.

-- Add more process servers, and use these to handle traffic instead of (or in addition to) the configuration server.
+- Add scale-out process servers.
+Use the scale-out process servers to handle replication traffic instead of (or in addition to) the configuration server.

-- You've set up an additional process server.
+- You set up a scale-out process server.

-- You've configured protected virtual machines to use the additional process server.
+- You configured protected virtual machines to use the scale-out process server.

-- Each protected source machine is configured with three disks of 100 GB each.
+- Each protected source machine has three disks of 100 GB each.

-The way in which you scale your servers depends on your preference for a scale-up or scale-out model.
-You scale up by deploying a few high-end configuration and process servers, or scale out by deploying more servers with fewer resources.
-For example, if you need to protect 220 machines, you could do either of the following:
+How you scale your servers depends on your preference for a scale-up or scale-out model.
+To scale up, deploy a few high-end configuration servers and process servers.
+To scale out, deploy more servers that have fewer resources.
+For example, if you want to protect 200 machines with an overall daily data change rate of 1.5 TB, you could take one of the following actions:

 Control network bandwidth

-After you've used the the Deployment Planner tool to calculate the bandwidth you need for replication (the initial replication and then delta), you can control the amount of bandwidth used for replication using a couple of options:
+After you use Site Recovery Deployment Planner to calculate the bandwidth you need for replication (initial replication and then the delta), you have a couple of options for controlling the amount of bandwidth that's used for replication:

 - Throttle bandwidth: VMware traffic that replicates to Azure goes through a specific process server.
-You can throttle bandwidth on the machines running as process servers.
+You can throttle bandwidth on the machines that are running as process servers.

-- The HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Azure Backup\Replication\DownloadThreadsPerVM specifies the number of threads used for data transfer during failback.
+- The HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Azure Backup\Replication\DownloadThreadsPerVM registry value specifies the number of threads that are used for data transfer during failback.

-- Open the Azure Backup MMC snap-in on the machine acting as the process server.
-By default, a shortcut for Backup is available on the desktop, or in the following folder: C:\Program Files\Microsoft Azure Recovery Services Agent\bin\wabadmin.
+Open the Azure Backup MMC snap-in on the machine you use as the process server.
+By default, a shortcut for Backup is available on the desktop or in the following folder: C:\Program Files\Microsoft Azure Recovery Services Agent\bin.

 On the Throttling tab, select Enable internet bandwidth usage throttling for backup operations.
 Set the limits for work and non-work hours.
-Valid ranges are from 512 Kbps to 102 Mbps per second.
+Valid ranges are from 512 Kbps to 1,023 Mbps.

 You can also use the Set-OBMachineSetting cmdlet to set throttling.
-Here's a sample:
+Here's an example:

 $mon = [System.DayOfWeek]::Monday $tue = [System.DayOfWeek]::Tuesday Set-OBMachineSetting -WorkDay $mon, $tue -StartWorkHour "9:00:00" -EndWorkHour "18:00:00" -WorkHourBandwidth (512*1024) -NonWorkHourBandwidth (2048*1024)